junhyukoh/icml2016-minecraft/README.md

 ```
 ./run_minecraft
 ```
 You should run a minecraft instance for each task.
 For example, the training script on random mazes (`train_maze`) requires 3 mincraft instances for training maps, unseen maps, and larger maps.
+If you are interested in building your own tasks, please refer to [this link](https://github.com/junhyukoh/icml2016-minecraft/tree/master/environment) for more details of the environment and the data structure.

 # Training
 The following scripts are provided for reproducing the main result of the paper: